-- Abnormal Ammo: Ash's boomstick fires energy bolts when he turns into his deadite form.
+- Abnormal Ammo: Ash's boomstick fires energy bolts when he turns into his deadite/"Evil Ash" form.

-- Bedlam House: The sanitarium where Ash was in placed in wasn't a nice place even before the deadites started to run wild.
+- Bedlam House: The sanitarium where Ash was placed in, wasn't a nice place even before the deadites started to run wild.

 - Clean Cut: Ash accidentally cuts off Sam's head (which drops after a delay) when he swings around his new chainsaw.